Jaffa–Jerusalem railway

 The Jaffa–Jerusalem railway (also J & J) is a railway that connected Jaffa and Jerusalem.
 The line was built in the Mutasarrifate of Jerusalem (Ottoman Syria) by the French company Société du Chemin de Fer Ottoman de Jaffa à Jérusalem et Prolongements and inaugurated in 1892.
 The project was headed by Joseph Navon, an Ottoman Jewish entrepreneur from Jerusalem, after previous attempts by the British-Jewish philanthropist Sir Moses Montefiore failed.
-While the first rail track in the Middle East was laid elsewhere, the line is considered to be the first Middle Eastern railway.
+It is the second railway inaugurated in the Middle East after the İzmir–Aydın Railway, which opened in 1856.